pratikdevdas/pptx-automizer/README.md

 ## Find and Modify Shapes

-There are basically to ways to access a target shape on a slide:
+There are basically two ways to access a target shape on a slide:

 - `slide.modifyElement(...)` requires an existing shape on the current slide,
 - `slide.addElement(...)` adds a shape from another slide to the current slide.